lemkis/js_recap/ai.md

 }
 ```

+See what happens if you add requirement `stick to good programming principles`.
 - [blackbox chat](https://www.blackbox.ai/chat/nYq7SRU) handles nicely e.g. curl request.
 E.g. when i asked for `create c++ application which fetches the list of pull requests for given public repository and given user` then i received (after small modifications
 ```cpp